MJan79/MJan79/README.md

 - Hi, I’m @MJan79
 - I have worked in different IT roles my whole life.
-- I'm passionate about CyberSecurity and networking.
+- I'm passionate about CyberSecurity and Networking.
-- I’m currently learning Python.
-- I’m looking to collaborate on my projects.
+- Every day, I'm trying to fit my family life, a full time job and stuyding in 24 hours.
+Oh, I forgot about sleeping.
 - How to reach me: jmar.79@icloud.com

 <!---